‘BILL LADING INSTRUCTIONS‘, AN IN-DEPTH GUIDE AGAINST FREIGHT DELIVERY

 The ‘verify copy’ bill of lading document is a significant document that provides the shipping company (agent) at the port of unloading with detailed information of all that is enclosed in a single freight, for example; the less than container load (LCL) shipment, the total number of consignees for a consolidated shipment, cargo descriptions and the shipping line to be contacted by the agent (shipping company) for the retrieval process.
 After the shipping line and the terminal or port’s requirements have been met.
 NOTE: The container must exit the terminal after release, within the period it was billed (rated date), otherwise, it will incur demurrage.

-Draft copy bill of lading document, are bill of lading documents that focuses on individual consignee who with others shipped goods as a less than container load, which should tally with the manifest, and forwarded only by the principal to their agent (shipping company) at destination or port of unloading for documentation purpose.
+Draft copy bill of lading document, are bill of lading documents that focus on an individual consignee who with others shipped goods as a less than container load, which should tally with the manifest, is forwarded only by the principal to their agent (shipping company) at the destination or port of unloading for documentation purpose.

 For logistics purposes, the bill lading instructions are often detailed in this manner.
 Such as Please release cargo against the presentation of B/L: xxxxxxx7893 (bill of lading number).

 FOB simply meant the point at which freight ownership changes hands from shipper to consignee.
-While on transit the owner of goods in transit is viewed liable for damages and loss to freight, therefore, the need for insurance should be provided.
+While in transit the owner of goods in transit is viewed as liable for damages and loss to freight, therefore, the need for insurance should be provided.
 For example:

-FOB – origin, freight collect means consignee pays freight charges and own cargo on transit.
+FOB – origin, freight collect means the consignee pays freight charges and owns cargo on transit.

-FOB – destination, freight prepaid means shipper pays freight charges and own cargo on transit.
+FOB – destination, freight prepaid means the shipper pays freight charges and owns cargo in transit.

-FOB – destination, freight prepaid and charged back equally means shipper own cargo in transit, pays for freight but bills consignee for the charges.
+FOB – destination, freight prepaid and charged back equally means the shipper owns cargo in transit, pays for freight but bills the consignee for the charges.

 Lastly, the agent to be contacted for cargo delivery is the shipping company at the port of unloading, and such instructions are often stipulated in the right-hand section of the bill of lading document.